 Make sure you are extremely comfortable with algebra and trigonometry before moving on.

-Calculus deals with infinity in a computational manner, you learn to take derivatives and integrals as you try to understand how to relate the infinitesimally small with the infinitely large.
+Calculus deals with infinity in a computational manner.
+You learn to take derivatives and integrals as you try to understand how to relate the infinitesimally small with the infinitely large.
 We will come back to these questions in a deeper way in the real analysis section, but this subsection is concerned more with the application of these tools to solve problems such as optimizing functions and finding volumes of revolution.
 My favorite book happens to have a “pay what you want” model:

 APEX Calculus, Gregory Hartman